openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/03-03-traffic-distribution/assignment.md

 > **Note:** *It is important to notice that by default the latest revision will replace the previous by receiving 100% of the traffic.*

 ## Blue-Green Deployment Patterns
-Serverless offers a simple way of switching 100% of the traffic from one Serverless service revision (blue) to another newly rolled out revision (green).
-We can rollback to a previous revision if any new revision (e.g. green) has any unexpected behaviors.
+Serverless offers a simple way of switching 100% of the traffic from one Serverless service revision (blue) to another newly rolled-out revision (green).
+We can roll back to a previous revision if any new revision (e.g. green) has any unexpected behaviors.

-With the deployment of `greeter-v2` serverless automatically started to direct 100% of the traffic to `greeter-v2`.
+With the deployment of `greeter-v2`, serverless automatically started to direct 100% of the traffic to `greeter-v2`.
 Now let us assume that we need to roll back `greeter-v2` to `greeter-v1` for some reason.

 Update the greeter service by executing: